310mc/https-310mc.github.io-tl/source/_posts/management_story/subaru.md

 {% endbubble %}

 {% bubble Subaru %}
 Oooh, what kinda homework was it?
-What do you guys even learn in your classes?
+What do you first years even learn in your classes?
 I'm super curious!
 Lemme see~☆
 {% endbubble %}

 {% bubble Midori %}